• Home

 Internet access

-ChatGPT can access the web through WebPilot, among other GPTs.
-To test this feature, I asked a question about a news event that had happened within the past 48 hours; WebPilot was able to give me an accurate summary without issue.
+ChatGPT can access the internet through WebPilot, among other GPTs.
+To test this feature, I asked a question about a soccer match that was still underway at the time of my query; WebPilot was able to give me an accurate summary without issue.

 ChatGPT describing recent events